 The old Novitiate Winery was originally built in 1888 by Jesuit Fathers and Brothers from Santa Clara College (now Santa Clara University); it was intended to help fund their new seminary college, built on the grounds the same year.
 The term Novitiate means house of the novices, the name used for seminary students.
 For nearly 100 years, the Jesuits made altar wines, as well as sweet, fortified wines at the Novitiate Winery.
 The Novitiate Winery was best known for its fortified Black Muscat dessert wine (similar to a tawny port), which was a perennial gold medal winner at the California State Fair.

 "Deep amber color.
 Beautiful and concentrated aromas of fig chutney, molasses, golden raisins, and marmalade.
 These characters only intensify when they swirl in the palate.
 This first offering for Testarossa Winery, and a blast from the past for the Novitiate label, offers unctuous, dense, and lively qualities.
 This wine ends with hedonism and pleasure.
 Enjoy now through 2027."

 ~Bill Brosseau, Director of Winemaking

-WEATHER HOLD ADVISORY- Please note that due to the fragile nature of wine and the impending winter season, we are unable to ship wines to states whose temperatures have fallen below freezing.
+WEATHER HOLD ADVISORY- Please note that due to the fragile nature of wine and the impending summer season, we are unable to ship wines to states whose temperatures have risen above 90 degrees on average.
+Orders will be kept in our temperature controlled cellar until more moderate temperatures are reached.
 If you feel your area might be impacted, please contact us at clubt@testarossa to inquire about shipping options.